snowplow/advanced-analytics-web-accelerator/content/tracking/tracking_2.md

 import { FormTrackingPlugin, enableFormTracking } from '@snowplow/browser-plugin-form-tracking';

 ```

-Add the 2 plugins to your tracker instance in `snowplow.service.ts` .
+Add the two plugins to your tracker instance in `snowplow.service.ts` .

 ```javascript
 tracker: BrowserTracker = newTracker('sp', '{{Url for Collector}}', {